mytalbot/saga_package/README.md

 Example
 -------

 This is a basic example with just the data set.
-See the vignette for a full example...
+See the Vignette for a full example...

 ``` r
 library(sagadata)